 Accountants are specialised business advisors and should be contracted to advise on everything from hiring to firing, from risk management to profit drivers, get your accountant to advise you.

-Additionally, certain accountants with professional qualifications can point you in the right direction on financial matters such as mortgages & lifetime mortgage schemes.
+Additionally, certain accountants with professional qualifications can point you in the right direction on financial matters to companies who can advise their clients on tax efficient schemes.
 Even if they cannot advise directly, they usually have partnerships with certain trade bodies they can refer you on to.

 Work Flow.what is Work Flow?

 It never ceases to amaze me how often we, seasoned practitioners of ECM, make naïve assumptions about how much knowledge the industry has on what we do!
 We spend research and marketing dollars discussing the smallest minutiae of the tree with clients that are not even aware of their need to be in a forest…

 I was recently involved in a discussion with a potential client, exalting the merits of combined content management, business process management, team collaboration in a single platform, etc., when I was confronted with the rather alarming statement of "well, workflow is only really needed for monitoring where a piece of work has gone to."
 Talk about coming back to earth with a thud!